TechGrounds-Cloud8/cloud8-abdeslamazhir/Week 4 Cloud Fundamentals/AZ 2 Cost Management.md

 # Cost Management + Billing

+Cloud computing offers your business many benefits.
+It allows you to set up what is essentially a virtual office to give you the flexibility of connecting to your business anywhere, any time.

 A frequently mentioned advantage of the cloud is that you only pay for what you use.
 This concerns OPEX instead of CAPEX expenditure.
 The “Cost Management + Billing” tool provides insight into your expenses in Azure and allows you to manage your subscriptions.

 Azure provides the following principles to successfully reduce your costs: